Growing in Alignment

 -

-FEWSNet: https://fews.net/ The Famine Early Warning System Network provides data on acute and long term famine, but also is a resource of food security information by country and region, with links to agroclimatic information from USGS and NOAA, among others.
+FEWSNet: https://fews.net/ (Not available as of early 2025).
+The Famine Early Warning System Network provides data on acute and long term famine, but also is a resource of food security information by country and region, with links to agroclimatic information from USGS and NOAA, among others.

 These are only a quick glance into many data sources available, and as usual, having the data is only one step in understanding what the data means and how it can be used to inform decision-making.